 Not only does naloxone reduce pain levels, but it also can aid with fatigue, stress, sleep issues, gastrointestinal problems, and headaches.
 The most common side-effects have been vivid dreams and difficulty sleeping.
 LDN is inexpensive and usually well tolerated.

 Endorphin secretions play an important part in the immune system.
 Findings in LDN- effectiveness-for-chronic-pain clinical trials demonstrate that between 2:00 a.m. and 4:00 a.m. blood level endorphins, which play a vital part in immune system function, are increased.
 Many participants in these clinical trials have a deficiency of endorphins.
-Restoration of the body's normal endorphin production is the major therapeutic action of LDN for chronic-pain patients.
+Restoration of the body's normal endorphin production is the major therapeutic action of LDN for people facing chronic-pain.
 Even though LDN is still in the experimental stage, it is proving advantageous as a viable treatment option for chronic pain.